Udjahorresnet

 Udjaḥorresnet (or Wedjaḥorresnet, and many other variants) was an ancient Egyptian high official who lived between the end of the 26th Dynasty and the beginning of the 27th Dynasty.
 He is mainly known for his efforts in promoting the Egyptian customs to the early Achaemenid kings of the 27th Dynasty.

-We know about his remarkable and controversial career thanks to his autobiography, inscribed on a well known statue depicting him; the statue, commonly called Naoforo vaticano (Italian for "Vatican naos-carrier") was originally placed in the temple of Neith at Sais likely in Year 3 of Darius I (c.
-519 BCE) and is now exhibited inside the Vatican Museums (more precisely in the Museo Gregoriano Egizio) of Rome.
+Much of what we know about his career comes from his autobiography, inscribed on a statue depicting him; the statue, commonly called Naoforo vaticano (Italian for "Vatican naos-carrier"), was originally placed in the temple of Neith at Sais likely in Year 3 of Darius I (c.
+519 BCE), but is now exhibited inside the Vatican Museums (more precisely in the Museo Gregoriano Egizio) of Rome.